godotengine/godot-docs/tutorials/3d/global_illumination/using_lightmap_gi.rst

 CPU-based denoising.
 To confirm whether GPU-based denoising is working, use a GPU utilization monitor while baking lightmaps and look at the GPU utilization percentage and VRAM utilization while the denoising step is shown in the Godot editor.
-The ``nvidia-smi`` command line tool can be useful for this.
+The ``nvidia-smi`` command-line tool can be useful for this.

 OIDN is not included with Godot due to its relatively large download size.
 You can download precompiled OIDN binary packages from its